wu191287278/springmvc2swagger/README.md

 # springmvc2swagger

-springmvc2swagger is a tool that can convert springMVC annotations to Swagger documents
+springmvc2swagger is a tool that can convert springMVC annotations and javadoc to Swagger documents

 ## Plugin insstall